When Can You Start Working Out After Giving Birth?

 Work with your healthcare team to determine when to start

-When - and how - you can return to exercise depends on a range of factors including whether you had a cesarean birth or vaginal delivery, or any complications that may have arisen during your pregnancy or birth.
-Your healthcare provider will clear you to return to exercise, but when this happens might differ from woman to woman.
 The American College of Obstetricians and Gynaecologists says that for women who had a healthy pregnancy and normal vaginal delivery, it's usually safe to begin exercising a few days after you give birth.
-However, it's important to remember that if your birth wasn't straightforward, it will take your body longer to heal (after all, a caesarean is a major operation!) so be patient as you wait for your doctor to give you the all-clear.
-Your pregnancy and birth can impact when you can start exercising again, and what exercises you should start off with as you begin a gradual return to fitness.
+However, it's important to remember that if your birth wasn't straightforward, it will take your body longer to heal (after all, a caesarean is a major abdominal operation!), so be patient as you wait for your doctor to give you the all-clear.
+Your pregnancy and birth can both influence when you can start exercising and what exercises you should begin with as you embark on a gradual return to fitness.

 When Can I Start Exercising After Giving Birth? - Picture Panel 2 - Desktop